joeyplum/python-intro/README.md

 If the following settings fail, conda create an environment yourself, and install the pip packages manually/through git.
 Also, make sure you have your git SSH keys set (you may have to do this for each terminal/git browser/VScode that you operate).

+## Clone the repository.

+1. Ensure SSH is setup for Git.
+2. Navigate to folder you want to clone repository to.
+3. `git clone git@github.com:joeyplum/python-intro.git`

 ## Installation.